-I first fell in love with Patagonia five years ago on a ten day horse riding holiday to Torres del Paine, Chile.
+I first fell in love with Patagonia five years ago on a ten day horse riding holiday to Torres del Paine, Chile [sadly no longer available].
 A wild, unkept region positioned at the bottom of the earth shared by Argentina and Chile where mountain peaks are craggy and treeless, rivers flow icy and translucent, the winds are swift and constant and flowers grow wild and abundantly.
 I was bursting with anticipation to return to a different region of Patagonia with two of our G.T guests in tow and our travelling circus (me, Buster, Finn and my mother, Meme).
-We left Santiago on a regional flight south to a tiny outpost called Balmaceda where we were picked up by our smiley host Natalia Gorrono – who is pictured above.
+We left Santiago on a regional flight south to a tiny outpost called Balmaceda where we were picked up by our smiley host Natalia Gorrono – who is pictured below.

 Our effervescent, smiley host Natalia and guide Sebastian picked us up from the airport where two vans were loaded with all and sundry.
 The Patagonian wind was also there to welcome us lifting jackets, tousling hair and whipping hats off heads.
 A joyous reminder that we’d touched down in wind-swept Patagonia.
 After a three hour trip to the estancia with a tiny detour for refreshments and to eye-spy a condor’s nest (Sebastian pictured above looking for the illusive condor and her nest) and to pluck some bunches of wild flowers we had finally arrived.
 And what a welcome awaited us chilled, tart tasting pisco-sours, a raging fire and some golden crisp, disolve-in-your-mouth empanadas.
 The sigh of satisfaction was audible amongst us all when we sunk deep into the couches knowing that we were now in the care of our lovely host family the Gorrono’s and their impeccable staff.

-The wonderful part about a Patagonian summer is the days are so incredibly long so much so you can be on horseback until 7pm at night and its still light.
-Eager as we can be, we went for our first introductory ride that afternoon.
-With all of my globetrotting rides there is always a introductory ride so horse and rider can get to know each other before committing to each other for the riding holiday.
+The wonderful part about a Patagonian summer is the days are so incredibly long – so much so you can be on horseback until 7pm and it’s still light.
+Eager as can be, we went for our first introductory ride that afternoon.
+With all of my Globetrotting rides, there is always a introductory ride so horse and rider can get to know each other before committing to each other for the riding holiday.

-The next five days we fell into a beautiful rhythem of riding every day rain, hail or shine.
-To tell you the truth, we had cracking weather for the entire time we were there and you’ll see with the photos.
-We were all mounted in traditional Chilean saddles and were as comfortable as if a armchair was strapped to your horses back.
+The next five days we fell into a beautiful rhythm of riding every day, rain, hail or shine.
+To tell you the truth, we had cracking weather for the entire time we were there, as you’ll see in the photos.
+We were all mounted in traditional Chilean saddles and were as comfortable as if an armchair was strapped to our horse’s back.